Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Numerical results

+Next, we compare the result in Fig.~\ref{fig:Altermagnet_3D1} with the results of Landau theory and group theory for $d$-wave altermagnetism.
+First, the Landau theory explains the emergence of $O_{z,xy}$ in the absence of SOC~\cite{McClarty2024-eo}.
+Specifically, the free energy for the N\'{e}el vector $\bm{N}$ in the $D_{4h}$ point group has a linear coupling term $\bm{N}\cdot \bm{O}_{xy}=N_iO_{i,xy}$ in the absence of SOC, inducing $O_{z,xy}$ through the out-of-plane N\'{e}el vector $N_z$.
+Then, the group theory demonstrates that the presence of SOC introduces $O_{x,yz}$ as an additional order parameter alongside $O_{z,xy}$~\cite{Fernandes2023-cw}.
+Figure~\ref{fig:Altermagnet_3D1} is indeed consistent with these symmetry-based theoretical arguments, but it goes further by clarifying which component is dominant.
+Specifically, it reveals that the primary contribution comes from N\'{e}el order, with SOC playing only a secondary role; consequently, $O_{z,xy}$ in Fig.~\ref{fig:Altermagnet_SOCdependence} apparently exhibits little dependence on the SOC.

-The linear coupling further suggests that the nonrelativistic SMOM $O_{i,xy}$ strongly depends on the direction of $\bm{N}$.
+To further understand the relationship between the N\'{e}el vector $\bm{N}$ and nonrelativistic SMOM $O_{i,xy}$, we focus on the linear coupling term $N_iO_{i,xy}$, which suggests that $O_{i,xy}$ strongly depends on the direction of $\bm{N}$.
 Therefore, we parametrize the direction of $\bm{N}$ using angles $\theta$ and $\phi$ as $\bm{N}=(\sin\theta\cos\phi,\sin\theta\sin\phi,\cos\theta)$ and explore the angular dependence of $O_{i,xy}$.
 Figures~\ref{fig:Altermagnet_thetadependence} and \ref{fig:Altermagnet_phidependence} show the $\theta$ dependence ($\phi=0^\circ$) and $\phi$ dependence ($\theta=90^\circ$) of $O_{i,xy}$, respectively.
-In both cases, the component aligned with the direction of $\bm{N}$ takes the maximum value and decreases as it moves away from this direction.
-These results embody the Landau theory of $d$-wave altermagnetism, demonstrating that nonrelativistic SMOMs certainly act as secondary order parameters that follow the primary order parameter $\bm{N}$.
+In both cases, the component aligned with the direction of $\bm{N}$ takes the maximum value and decreases as it moves away from this direction, which embodies Landau theory for $d$-wave altermagnetism.